jacobemcken/jacobemcken.github.io/_posts/2015-01-01-a-new-blog-engine.markdown

 drafts which I never finished).

-My own [Clojure blog adventure][2] was more about my trying to learn the Clojure language, and would propably have some of the same issues I experienced with Wordpress.
+My own [Clojure blog adventure][2] was more about my trying to learn the Clojure language, and would probably have some of the same issues I experienced with Wordpress.
 Also when I stumbled on [Jekyll][3] my own blog project got subconsciously shelved, because it already implemented all my ideas so much better.